-In the past few years, Microsoft Teams has grown as a tool to become an integral hub of many digital workplaces.
-Teams allows employees to communicate, share documents, and collaborate ideas from one central location – all core functions of a corporate intranet.
+Microsoft Teams allows employees to communicate, share documents, and collaborate on ideas from one central location – all core functions of a corporate intranet.
 This has led some companies to wonder if SharePoint is obsolete.
 Some organizations ask if replacing their SharePoint intranet with Microsoft Teams is a) possible and b) a better solution.

-We can see where the idea to deploy Microsoft Teams as intranet replacement could originate.
+We can see where the idea to deploy Microsoft Teams as a SharePoint intranet replacement could originate.
 But can Microsoft Teams really take the place of your intranet?
-Let’s take a look at the roles of Microsoft Teams and the corporate intranet to see.
+Let’s look at the compare SharePoint vs teams and the roles of both to see.

-Still that’s not to say Microsoft Teams doesn’t have its place within the SharePoint intranet.
+Still, that’s not to say Microsoft Teams doesn’t have its place within the SharePoint intranet.
 And in truth, there isn’t really a battle between teams vs SharePoint.
-In fact, we believe that the ideal solution is a seamless experience that integrates both Microsoft Teams and your corporate intranet into one comprehensive, fully functional digital workplace.
+In fact, we believe that the ideal solution is a seamless experience that integrates both Microsoft Teams and your SharePoint company intranet into one comprehensive, fully functional digital workplace.
 Integrating tools like Microsoft Viva, Viva Engage, and Viva Connections will only help enhance the employee experience further.

 Trying to decide whether to use Microsoft Teams or SharePoint as your intranet is futile; ultimately, you will create the best employee experience by combining the power of both Microsoft offerings.
-We’ve found that Microsoft Teams, when used for its intended purpose, is a complementary technology that can bolster your organization’s intranet usage.
+We’ve found that when used for its intended purpose, Microsoft Teams is a complementary technology that can bolster your organization’s intranet usage.

-One of the key roles of a corporate intranet is improving findability – that is, helping your employees locate the right information in a short amount of time.
-An Office 365 intranet solution uses SharePoint for this purpose.
-Through SharePoint, employees can access document and information storage from anywhere and search efficiently for content.
-Microsoft Teams doesn’t have this same functionality.
+One of the key roles of an intranet is improving findability –helping your employees locate the right information quickly.
+With an intranet built on SharePoint, employees can access documents and information from anywhere and search efficiently for content.
+Teams doesn’t have this same functionality.

 Corporate intranets are an effective way for communication to flow from company leadership to the end user, including information like company updates and news.
 But the typical intranet lacks the capacity for communication in the opposite direction – from the end user to company leadership.
 This type of feedback is essential for an organization to function effectively.
-With the addition of Microsoft Teams to the intranet, your employees are given a platform through which to express their thoughts and ideas.
+With the addition of Microsoft Teams to your SharePoint intranet, your employees are given a platform to express their thoughts and ideas.

 Microsoft Teams also supports better peer-to-peer engagement through group and individual communications.
 In addition to collaborating on documents, employees can use MS Teams to discuss ideas, ask questions, and give each other feedback on ongoing projects.